All the Cloudstack magic happens inside of a Docker container running on the system that invokes the

 /root/.kube/config and set via

 KUBECONFIG environment variable so all the tooling should work out of the box.

-The Cloudstack image is base on debian buster so you're free to install any additional software as part of a plugin command.
+The Cloudstack image is based on debian buster so you're free to install any additional software as part of a plugin command.

 Cloudstack does not persist data between invocations apart from changes made to the context directory (mounted at